Just Lose Weight MD

 White rice Quinoa or cauliflower rice Slower blood sugar rise

-White bread Whole grain or lettuce wrap Higher fiber, better satiety
+White bread Whole grain or a lettuce wrap More fiber, better satiety

-Sugary cereal Greek yogurt with berries More protein, lower sugar spike
+Sugary cereal Greek yogurt with berries More protein, smaller sugar spike

-Fruit juice Whole apple or berries Natural fiber slows digestion
+Fruit juice A whole apple or berries Natural fiber slows digestion

 Potatoes Sweet potato (in moderation) Better nutrient profile

-Soda / Sweet drinks Sparkling water with lemon Zero added sugar
+Soda or sweet drinks Sparkling water with lemon No added sugar

 • Pair protein with every meal and snack